OskarHavo/M7011E-Labb/README.md

 Robin Danielsson and Oskar Havo

 # Instruction for Audit
 We have added the public ssh key as requested.
-On our server, we have placed usernames and passwords for audit in:
+On our wm, we have placed usernames and passwords for audit in:
 ```
 /home/robdan-7/AUDIT_INSTRUCTIONS.md
 ```